 Fellowships are merit-based and do not require repayment.
 The Graduate Division awards fellowships to incoming students who are nominated by the ESGP and who the Graduate Division deems to be highly meritorious.
 Typically, these fellowship awards include a stipend and full or partial payment of tuition and fees.
-Applications are considered once each year during Winter quarter (for Fall admission) and require a combined GRE score of 300 or higher on the verbal and quantitative sections and a minimum GPA of 3.25 (3.00 with additional justification).
+Applications are considered once each year during the Winter quarter (for Fall admission) and require a minimum GPA of 3.25 (or 3.00 with additional justification).
 International students also must achieve a passing score on the TOEFL.
 ESGP applicants who are interested in applying for a fellowship should note this on their application and submit the completed application by December 1st (earlier than the deadline for students not applying for fellowships).

-Fellowship recipients must complete a full-time program of study or research each quarter (at least 12 units in regular courses and research units), maintain a GPA of 3.0 or better, have no more than 7 units of "Incomplete" grades, be advanced to candidacy for the Ph.D. within 12 quarters after entry (unless the award letter specifies a different date) and be making satisfactory progress toward their degrees.
+Fellowship recipients must complete a full-time program of study or research each quarter (at least 12 units in regular courses and research units), maintain a GPA of 3.0 or better, have no more than 7 units of "Incomplete" grades, be advanced to candidacy for the Ph.D. within 12 academic quarters after entry (unless the award letter specifies a different date) and be making satisfactory progress toward their degrees.
 Fellowship holders may supplement their awards with employment, with the prior approval of the Graduate Dean.